 Course substitutions are approved on a case-by-case basis.
 If you would like to request a course substitution, talk with your academic advisor and then fill out the appropriate Course Substitution Request Form through DocuSign, which can be found under the “Student Forms” section above.

 During the first six weeks of the semester, you can drop a course via Hokie SPA.

 After the drop deadline, consider applying the “W” grade policy, which allows you to withdraw from up to three courses throughout your time at Virginia Tech.
 The deadline to withdraw from a course is usually the last day of classes for the semester (before Reading Day).

 When a class is full, the only way you can add it is by “force-adding.”
 To do so, you must have permission from the department offering the class or the instructor.

 Some departments have specific force-add procedures.
-If the department does not have its own procedure, then see the instructor of the class.
-If he or she agrees to add you to the class, you must get that instructor's signature on a force-add form (forms are available from any academic department).
+If the department does not have its own procedure, then contact the instructor of the class.
+If he or she agrees to add you to the class, you must get that instructor’s signature on a force-add form.

 Once the instructor signs the form, submit it to the department for processing (for example, if it is a PSYC class, turn the form in to the Psychology Department).
 You do not need your advisor to sign the form.

 If you are taking courses elsewhere, you must fill out the Authorization of Transfer Credit Form through DocuSign, which can be found under the “Student Forms” section above.

 You will need to check the Transfer Equivalency Database to see whether any courses have transferred from the institution in the past.
-Regardless of whether a course is listed, submit the Authorization of Transfer Credit Form so your advisor can can confirm whether the course is equivalent to a Virginia Tech offering and, thus, transferable.
+Regardless of whether a course is listed, submit the Authorization of Transfer Credit Form so your advisor can confirm whether the course is equivalent to a Virginia Tech offering and, thus, transferable.